lschwenke/SaliencyMapsAreEncoder/README.md

 4. Check with "seml saliencyCollect status" till all your experiments are finished
 5. Please find the results in the presults or filteredResults folder.
 It includes a dict which can be explored with the code in resultResultProcessing.ipynb

+## Reference

+Transformer and LRP implementations are taken and adapted from https://github.com/hila-chefer/Transformer-Explainability

 ## Cite and publications